buhln/buhln/README.md

 - 👋 Hi, I’m nico and a mechanical engineer in the aerospace industry
 - 👀 I’m interested in programming in an industrial automation context and outdoor sports
-- 🌱 I’m still learning...
+- 🌱 Programming is a lifelong learning story...
 - 💞️ I’m looking to collaborate on projects in the context of automation
 - 📫 How to reach me,... good question...
 I am working on it... :p